chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 ![](pics/o-UNICORN-ARMY-facebook.jpg)
 # Transformation (Horses and Unicorns)

-^Module 5 - This is where we get real about team interactions, because we are about to send them into the crucible.
-Lean Principle of Respect for people (Humanity), the 'why' of hugops
+^This is where we get real about team interactions, because we are about to send them into the crucible.
+Lean Principle of Respect for people (Humanity), the 'why' of respect.
+The #hugops conversation.

+^ Operating Chasm
+^ ELSA
+^ The closer you are to the line of execution the more difficult it is.

 ---